nasoq/nasoq.github.io/nasoq_docs/docs/solver.md

   </tbody>
 </table>

-The `predet` variant of NASOQ is a  variant that takes the input settings determined by the user.
+The `PREDET` variant of NASOQ is a  variant that takes the input settings determined by the user.
 If you are not sure, you may start with the fixed variant of NASOQ.

+You can also set the maximum number of NASOQ solver iterations by setting `max_iter_nas` .
+After NASOQ's iterations reach this number, it terminates and returns the last solution.

+## Return value

+NASOQ solver return value has four states:

+0:`Infeasible` the problem is unbounded.

+1:`Optimal` When primal-feasibility, stationary, and non-negativity are satisfied.

+2:`Inaccurate` only primal-feasibility is satisfied.

+3:`NotConverged` None of the termination criteria are satisfied.